College and Career Center

 Helping students explore educational and career options, make realistic career decisions, and establish career goals

-The College and Career Center and the Career Center Specialist assist students with their college, career and employment searches.
+The College and Career Center and the College and Career Specialist assist students with their college, career and employment searches.
 Students can find a wide variety of resources on colleges, careers, scholarships, financial aid, part-time and full-time employment opportunities, and SAT, ACT, and TOEFL registration.
 The goal of the Career Center is to help students make informed career decisions about their post-secondary plans, which may include four-year colleges, two-year colleges, technical schools, apprenticeships, military, full-time employment, or gap year opportunities.

-College and Career Center Specialist: Ms. Maureen Kim Email: @email
+College and Career Specialist: Ms. Maureen Kim Email: @email

 Hours: 7:55 a.m.- 3:25 p.m. | Periodically, the College and Career Center is closed for classes or meetings.
 Parents who wish to visit the College and Career Center may do so by scheduling an appointment by phone or email.
 Students are required to be present at these appointments.